hocbigg/code-of-conduct/README.md

 Hocbigg provides an environment where all learners and contributors can feel safe and welcome.
 This document outlines our community policies and values.
 # Rules
 * Learn and help others learn.
-* Be kind and courteous to your fellow OSSUnians.
+* Be kind and courteous to your fellow learners.
 * Criticize ideas, not people.
 * Discuss publicly.
 Refrain from direct messaging people unless it is specifically requested.
 * Ask questions; don't ask to ask.
 There’s no need to write "Is there anyone that can help me with X?"
 Just ask about X.